julian-molina/Documentation/pages/suite/suite-step-4.md

 The <a data-toggle="tooltip" data-original-title="{{site.data.concepts.workspace}}">workspace</a> is an important concept within Superalgos.
 It is the entity that holds all the information handled by the system.
 In practical terms, it is a file that can be backed up, shared, and restored in the system.

 {% include important.html content="For your convenience, the system ships with a default workspace that is restored automatically the first time you fire up the system.
-If this is the first time you are running the system, the workspace has already been loaded and you do not need to restore it manually.
-If that is the case, skip the following instructions and go straight to the next step." %}
+If this is the first time you are running the system, you may skip the following notes and go straight to the next step." %}

 ## If You Are Upgrading to a New Version of Superalgos

-**1. Locate the file ```Workspace.json```** in the root of the ```Superalgos-master``` folder.

-**2. Left-click on the file and drag it over the browser** where the system is running.
-You will notice the system recognizes your intent and pulls the slider up, showing the <a data-toggle="tooltip" data-original-title="{{site.data.concepts.design_space}}">design space</a>.

-**3. Drop the workspace file on the design space** and wait for a few seconds.
-You should see a ring around the workspace icon, indicating the progress of the import action.
-Once the ring disappears, the import operation is over and you are free to start using the system.

-{% include image.html file='how-to/import-the-workspace-00.gif' url='yes' max-width='100' caption='Drag and drop the workspace on the design space, and wait for a few seconds until the progress ring disappears.' %}
+Once you run the new version of Superalgos for the first time, the system loads a new workspace.
+If you wish to restore previous work you may have backed up, you may proceed to do so now.